joysankar-astro/astro-notes/content/docs/fermi-lat-analysis/analysis/_index.md

 I will be explaining how you can analyze the point sources detected by Fermi LAT.

+## Background model download
+We need to download the latest Galactic interstellar emission model and the Isotropic spectral template from this [page](https://fermi.gsfc.nasa.gov/ssc/data/access/lat/BackgroundModels.html).
+So download the _gll_iem_v07.fits_ and _iso_P8R3_SOURCE_V3_v1.txt_ for Event Selection of Pass 8 Source.

+Additionally, I will suggest downloading the latest Fermi LAT catalog in FITS format from this [link](https://fermi.gsfc.nasa.gov/ssc/data/access/lat/14yr_catalog/).

+Keep all these files in a separate folder, so that we can use them for each analysis.

 ## Data download
 Download the data for your specified source from the [link](https://fermi.gsfc.nasa.gov/cgi-bin/ssc/LAT/LATDataQuery.cgi).